 Parents will be responsible for transportation to the nonresident school or to an existing bus stop location in the nonresident district.
-Students that qualify for free and reduced meals may have transportation expenses reimbursed quarterly as outlined in the bill.
+Students that qualify for free and reduced meals or that have transportation included on the student's individualized education program (IEP) may have transportation expenses reimbursed quarterly as outlined in the bill.